bragento/SwagDisableArticleDiscount/README.md

 # SwagDisableArticleDiscount

-## Supported versions
+> Working with Shopware version 4.0.6 to 5.1.1.
-Shopware version 4.0.6 or higher
+> Higher versions may work either but were not tested.

 ## Description